selwynpolit/d9book/book/dtt.md

 If needed, you can run `ddev describe` to find the connection info about your DDEV project for **DRUPAL_TEST_BASE_URL** & **DRUPAL_TEST_DB_URL**.

-Also if you haven't already, be sure to install the Node.js dependencies for Drupal core.
+Also, if you haven't already, be sure to install the Node.js dependencies for Drupal core.
 ```
 ddev ssh
 cd web/core